sansoune/second_brain/README.md

 This is a personal note-taking system built for long-term thinking and local-first control.
 Notes are stored as `.md` files on disk, interconnected with `[[WikiLinks]]`, and indexed for full-text search.
 The system is designed to be self-hosted and eventually sync across your own devices.

-The editor is WYSIWYG (what-you-see-is-what-you-write), not a split preview/toggle interface — aiming to feel like Obsidian but with your own local control.

 ---